IQVIA (NYSE:IQV) Issues FY 2022 Earnings Guidance

-IQVIA (NYSE:IQV – Get Rating) last announced its quarterly earnings data on Monday, February 14th.
-The medical research company reported $2.55 earnings per share for the quarter, topping the consensus estimate of $2.43 by $0.12.
-IQVIA had a return on equity of 27.51% and a net margin of 6.96%.
-The business had revenue of $3.64 billion during the quarter, compared to the consensus estimate of $3.61 billion.
-During the same period in the prior year, the company earned $2.00 EPS.
-IQVIA’s revenue for the quarter was up 10.2% on a year-over-year basis.
-Sell-side analysts predict that IQVIA will post 9.41 EPS for the current fiscal year.

-In related news, Director John Connaughton sold 555,094 shares of the company’s stock in a transaction dated Monday, November 29th.
-The stock was sold at an average price of $262.60, for a total transaction of $145,767,684.40.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, Director John G. Danhakl purchased 10,000 shares of the business’s stock in a transaction on Wednesday, December 22nd.
-The stock was purchased at an average price of $272.93 per share, for a total transaction of $2,729,300.00.
-The disclosure for this purchase can be found here.
-1.10% of the stock is owned by corporate insiders.
+In related news, Director John G. Danhakl bought 10,000 shares of IQVIA stock in a transaction that occurred on Wednesday, December 22nd.
+The shares were purchased at an average price of $272.93 per share, with a total value of $2,729,300.00.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+1.10% of the stock is owned by insiders.

-Large investors have recently made changes to their positions in the business.
-Levin Capital Strategies L.P. bought a new position in shares of IQVIA in the fourth quarter valued at approximately $213,000.
-Synovus Financial Corp bought a new position in shares of IQVIA in the fourth quarter valued at approximately $216,000.
-Cypress Capital Group lifted its holdings in shares of IQVIA by 20.2% in the fourth quarter.
-Cypress Capital Group now owns 1,046 shares of the medical research company’s stock valued at $295,000 after purchasing an additional 176 shares in the last quarter.
-Forum Financial Management LP bought a new position in shares of IQVIA in the fourth quarter valued at approximately $323,000.
-Finally, Horizon Investments LLC lifted its holdings in shares of IQVIA by 5.2% in the fourth quarter.
-Horizon Investments LLC now owns 1,492 shares of the medical research company’s stock valued at $421,000 after purchasing an additional 74 shares in the last quarter.
-Institutional investors and hedge funds own 86.66% of the company’s stock.
+Several institutional investors have recently modified their holdings of the business.
+NewEdge Advisors LLC grew its holdings in IQVIA by 17.7% in the 4th quarter.
+NewEdge Advisors LLC now owns 15,753 shares of the medical research company’s stock valued at $4,444,000 after buying an additional 2,374 shares during the period.
+Penserra Capital Management LLC grew its holdings in IQVIA by 1,267.3% in the 4th quarter.
+Penserra Capital Management LLC now owns 9,284 shares of the medical research company’s stock valued at $2,618,000 after buying an additional 8,605 shares during the period.
+Advisors Asset Management Inc. grew its holdings in IQVIA by 193.7% in the 4th quarter.
+Advisors Asset Management Inc. now owns 7,719 shares of the medical research company’s stock valued at $2,178,000 after buying an additional 5,091 shares during the period.
+Toroso Investments LLC grew its holdings in IQVIA by 11.6% in the 4th quarter.
+Toroso Investments LLC now owns 3,741 shares of the medical research company’s stock valued at $1,056,000 after buying an additional 388 shares during the period.
+Finally, Glenmede Trust Co.
+NA grew its holdings in shares of IQVIA by 12.3% during the 4th quarter.
+Glenmede Trust Co.
+NA now owns 3,096 shares of the medical research company’s stock worth $872,000 after purchasing an additional 339 shares during the period.
+86.66% of the stock is currently owned by institutional investors.

 IQVIA Holdings, Inc engages in the provision of analytics, technology solutions, and clinical research services to the life sciences industry.
 It operates through the following segments: Technology and Analytics Solutions, Research and Development Solutions, and Contract Sales and Medical Solutions.
 The Technology and Analytics Solutions segment supplies mission critical information, technology solutions and real-world solutions and services to the firm’s life science clients.